 To prepare yourself for Suboxone addiction treatment, the addict should be aware of the potential withdrawal symptoms they will encounter, and when they begin/wear off.
 We have constructed a timeline to better show what exactly an addict will experience as they begin their Suboxone detox.

 Because suboxone generally takes longer to affect the user than other opioids, the withdrawal symptoms tend to start slowly and last a bit longer than usual, making Suboxone detox a bit more difficult.
-It is important to note that this timeline refers to the general withdrawal symptoms associated with Suboxone detox.

 The first three days of Suboxone detox are commonly viewed as the most physically strenuous and unpleasant.
 Within six to 12 hours of complete Suboxone detox, withdrawals such as cramps, nausea, and diarrhea begin to affect the user.
 Thankfully, there are many medications that treatment centers commonly use to treat these withdrawal symptoms.

 By day four, it is likely that the insomnia withdrawal symptom has begun to affect the patient.
 With insomnia comes other psychological symptoms, generally starting on days five, six, or seven, such as anxiety and agitation.